snortintelligence/nodejs-mernstack-project-v2/README.md

 # nodejs-mernstack-project-v2

-Certainly!
-Let's break down the features of the app and how it integrates the Node.js service with the user interface (UI):

 **Features of the App:**

 1. **Create Products:** The app allows users to create new products by entering a product name and price.
 When the user submits the create form, a POST request is sent to the Node.js service to create a new product.